Robert Halpin: Telegraphy

 Before the 1860s there was great interest in Telegraphy and the linking of Europe to North America by telegraphic cable.
 The first successful cable was laid in August 1858.
 Queen Victoria of the United Kingdom exchanged congratulations briefly with the American President James Buchanan.
 This first success proved the telegraph could be done underwater, but it didn't last a week after a workman applied too much voltage and overheated the cable.

 Pioneered by Cyrus Field, mainland Europe had been connected by telegraphy, as had Europe to Britain and Britain to Ireland.
-A company was formed that converted Great Eastern into a cable layer and Halpin was given the post of First Engineer.
+A company was formed that converted Great Eastern into a cable layer and Halpin was given the post of First Officer.
 Their task was to lay a submarine transatlantic telegraph cable from Valentia Island, County Kerry to Heart's Content, Newfoundland.
 The cable, 2,600 miles long was stored in the ship's tanks and weighed 6,000 tons.

 1,862 miles from Valentia, the cable broke and Great Eastern returned to Europe.
 In 1866, with Halpin at the helm, the ship returned to the exact spot, recovered and repaired the broken cable.
 In July that year, Great Eastern arrived at Heart's Content, Newfoundland and completed the connection between the continents which has never been interrupted since.

 Later, as captain, Halpin laid an estimated 26000 mi of cable (more than enough to circle the globe).
 The cable routes included the French Transatlantic Cable from Brest to St. Pierre and Miquelon in 1866 (under the patronage of Paul Julius Reuter), the 1869 Bombay-Aden-Suez cable, and the Australia-New Zealand-East Indies, Madras-Singapore-Penang, and Madeira-Brazil.

 For Halpin's services, Brazilian Emperor Pedro II made him Knight of the Order of the Rose.
-He was also awarded the Legion d'honeur and elected a Fellow of the Royal Geographical Society.
+He was also awarded the French Légion d'honneur and elected a Fellow of the Royal Geographical Society.
 In 1889 he was appointed an honorary Commander in the Royal Naval Reserve.
 His circle included Lord Kelvin, who had been aboard Great Eastern overseeing the cable laying, Admiral Sherard Osborn, who proposed him for Fellowship of the Royal Geographical Society, the American oceanographer Matthew Fontaine Maury, Alfred Lord Tennyson, Ferdinand de Lesseps, and Edmund Dickens, nephew of Charles Dickens amongst other notables of the day.